gabrielPe-prog/ArquivosCGTI/README.md

-# This Project is a website that have all setups,programs and .exe are used daily on the Prefeitura de Caruaru
+# This Project is a simple website that have all setups,programs and .exe are used daily on the Prefeitura de Caruaru